Skip to main content

 3D printing laboratory

 The 3D print laboratory is a modern research facility for product development and manufacturing methodology, and a place where you can easily turn your ideas into reality.
+The lab is equipped with printers for many different materials.
+Some examples are plastic, metal, plaster and foodstuffs.

 3D printed parts in metal.
 Photo.